Liability insurance in Germany - must-have if you rent a furnished or any apartment

 - You can complete your application for insurance online

-- Liability insurance is valid for at least one year and must be cancelled if you plan to leave Germany.
+- Liability insurance is valid for at least one year and must be canceled if you plan to leave Germany.

 - The insurance documents and the information regarding it both online and offline, are only available in German.